-World of Goo HD for iOS review
+World of Goo HD full review

 Let’s be clear about one thing—2D Boy’s World of Goo HD is one of the best puzzle games for the iPad.
 With a recent update that makes this version of the app run on the iPhone 3GS, iPhone 4, and third- and fourth-generation iPod touches, it may be one of the best puzzle games in the App Store.